Email FacebookTwitterMenu burgerClose thin

 Imagine you have $10,000 in savings that you’d like to invest in the stock market.
 However, you decide to add $100 to this pot each month.
 Of course, the higher your additional contributions or more frequently they’re made, the more your initial investment will grow over time.

-For example, $10,000 invested for five years would be approximately $12,800, growing at 5% per year.
+For example, $10,000 growing at 5% per year would be worth approximately $12,800 after five years.
 But if you invested an additional $100 per month during that five-year period, your portfolio would grow to nearly $20,000.

 Rate of Return

-When we figure rates of return for our calculators, we're assuming you'll have an asset allocation that includes some stocks, some bonds and some cash.
+When we figure rates of return for our calculators, we’re assuming you’ll have an asset allocation that includes some stocks, some bonds and some cash.
 Those investments have varying rates of return, and experience ups and downs over time.
-It's always better to use a conservative estimated rate of return so you don't under-save.
+It’s always better to use a conservative estimate for your rate of return so you don’t under-save.

 Meanwhile, bonds have historically offered lower average annual returns, ranging from 3% to 5%, depending on the bond index.
-Real estate may be somewhat of a middle ground.
+Real estate often falls somewhere in the middle.
 According to CEIC Data, housing prices in the U.S. increased by an average of 5.4% per year between March 1992 and December 2024.

 Years to Grow